-The American Board of Medical Specialties has taken a step forward in its “Continuing Board Certification: Vision for the Future” initiative to reform the Maintenance of Certification (MOC) process for physicians.
+This past March 2018, the American Board of Medical Specialties “Continuing Board Certification: Vision for the Future Commission” held its first meeting to discuss efforts to reform the Maintenance of Certification (MOC) process.

 While physicians agree that life-long learning is essential to their profession, many have expressed concerns that the current recertification process is not transparent and is not always an accurate measure of clinical competency.

 The Commission obtained feedback on MOC via an open stakeholder survey which was open through May 11, 2018.

 The reform initiative, first launched in September 2017, was created to foster a collaborative dialogue across a variety of stakeholder groups.
 Throughout 2018 and early 2019, Commission members will be tasked with:

 - Including stakeholders in a transparent process